-Wild, pristine wilderness areas are a precious - and unfortunately, endangered - part of Oregon's natural heritage.
-Wilderness may be an intact forest ecosystem.
-It may be a vast landscape of desert sagebrush and lava rock, or a marshy wetland vital to the life cycle and survival of numerous animal species.

 Wild, pristine wilderness areas are a precious — and unfortunately, endangered — part of Oregon's natural heritage.

 Wilderness may be an intact forest ecosystem.
 It may be a vast landscape of desert sagebrush and lava rock, or a marshy wetland vital to the life cycle and survival of numerous plants and animal.

 Wilderness is simply an area where nature is left to find its own path, without interference from logging, roads and dams.

 These areas serve as a critical anchor for biological diversity and are the source of clean drinking water for many Oregonians.
 When protected, they also offer an enduring legacy of wilderness recreational activities and adventure.

-In 1964 Congress passed the Wilderness Act to protect the unspoiled character of these wild areas in Oregon and across the United States.
+On September 3rd, 1964 Congress passed the Wilderness Act to protect the unspoiled character of these wild areas in Oregon and across the United States.
 Wilderness designation preserves the public's ability to enjoy activities such as hiking, camping, whitewater boating, horseback riding, hunting and fishing in these natural areas, while protecting land and the plants and animals that live there from destructive logging, mining, road building and other forms of development.

 Most recently in 2009, some 202,000 acres of Wilderness were designated in Oregon, including 127,000 acres around Mount Hood and the Columbia River Gorge.

 Hard as it may be to believe, only four percent of Oregon is currently protected as Wilderness.
-Approximately five million additional acres of roadless natural areas remain suitable for wilderness designation, but are currently unprotected from logging, road-building, and other human development.
+Approximately five million additional acres of roadless natural areas remain suitable for wilderness designation, but are currently unprotected from logging, road-building, mining, and other human development.
 Oregon Wild believes Congress should designate these remaining areas as Wilderness.